emartech/pgarchive/Manual.md

-container stop      Stop backup container. container status    Show status of wal_archive and standby subsystems, exit 1 if any is not running. container dashboard Show detailed status and tails of all log files. container retire [--force]
+container stop      Stop backup container. container status    Show status of wal_archive and standby subsystems, exit 1 if any is not running. container dashboard Show detailed status and tails of all log files. container monitor   Monitor all log files using "tail -f". container retire [--force]
                     Disconnect from upstream DB, but keep data for restores.
                     Releases the replication slot, and completely removes the standby subvolume.